1934 Quarter Value (2026 Guide): Errors List, “D” & No Mint Mark Worth

 1934-D Heavy Motto Quarter Value

-This variety emerged when Denver mint employees, working with fresh dies and aggressive striking pressure, inadvertently created quarters with dramatically bold “IN GOD WE TRUST” lettering.
-Unlike Philadelphia Heavy Mottos which are merely scarce, the 1934-D Heavy Motto is genuinely rare—most of Denver’s small production used standard dies.
+This variety emerged when Denver mint employees, working with fresh and aggressively prepared dies, struck quarters with dramatically bold “IN GOD WE TRUST” lettering.
+Unlike Philadelphia Heavy Mottos—which are scarce—the 1934-D Heavy Motto is genuinely rare, as most of Denver’s small production run used standard Medium Motto dies.
+The auction record reached $20,400 for a PCGS MS-67+ example at Stack’s Bowers in April 2024.

 1934-D Heavy Motto Quarter Price/Grade Chart